Skrill USA Cryptocurrency Services – Risk Disclosures

 - If a thief gains access to one or more Supported Cryptocurrencies (i.e. by stealing the private encryption key to the Cryptocurrency Exchange wallets), he/she could transfer the stolen assets to another account.
 If the private key is compromised or lost, the applicable cryptocurrency assets may be permanently lost and unrecoverable.

 - Accordingly, a hack is likely to lead to substantial depletion of the Supported Cryptocurrency held on your behalf (see below).
-Whilst the Cryptocurrency Exchange may be willing to compensate users for any such loss, they are not obliged to do so.
-A serious hack could also have the effect of putting a Cryptocurrency Exchange into insolvency.
+While the Cryptocurrency Exchange may be willing to compensate users for any such loss, they are not obliged to do so.
+A serious hack could also have the effect of putting a Cryptocurrency Exchange into bankruptcy or insolvency.

 The Supported Cryptocurrencies (and the fiat currency used to buy/sell them) are held in custody by a third party.

-- When you use the Cryptocurrency Service to buy interests in one or more of the Supported Cryptocurrencies, they will be held on your behalf by a third party (usually the Exchange) who will act as custodian (the “Custodian”).
+- When you use the Cryptocurrency Services to buy Interests in one or more of the Supported Cryptocurrencies, they will be held on your behalf by a third party (usually the Cryptocurrency Exchange) who will act as custodian (the “Custodian”).
 Records will be held by the Cryptocurrency Exchange and us to show that the Supported Cryptocurrencies are held on your behalf and do not belong to any third party.

-- When you sell your interests in the Supported Cryptocurrencies, the proceeds from the sale will be held in a pooled segregated bank account of the Cryptocurrency Exchange.
+- When you sell your Interests in the Supported Cryptocurrencies, the proceeds from the sale will be held in a pooled segregated bank account of the Cryptocurrency Exchange.
 As with the Supported Cryptocurrencies, records will be held by the Cryptocurrency Exchange and us to show that funds are held on your behalf and do not belong to any third party.
-In the event of the Cryptocurrency Exchange’s insolvency, you may be able to claim for the return of your fiat currency from this pool.
+In the event of the Cryptocurrency Exchange’s insolvency or bankruptcy, you may be able to claim for the return of your fiat currency from this pool.

 The Cryptocurrency Exchange may suspend or terminate their service at any time.

-- To provide the Cryptocurrency Service to you, we partner with one or more Cryptocurrency Exchanges to (a) facilitate the buying and selling of interests in Supported Cryptocurrencies; and (b) in some cases, hold the Supported Cryptocurrencies as Custodian.
+- To provide the Cryptocurrency Services to you, we partner with one or more Cryptocurrency Exchanges to (a) facilitate the buying and selling of Interests in Supported Cryptocurrencies; and (b) hold the Supported Cryptocurrencies as Custodian.